 - How much will it cost?
-The easiest way to compare costs on a loan of this size is to compare the total dollar amount, since many options come with a flat fee.
+For a loan of this size, compare the actual dollar amount and APR.

 - How long do I have to repay?
-Breaking your loan into installments can give you more forgiving repayments, but it often costs more.
+Breaking your loan into installments could give your finances time to recover.

 - What do customers say?
 Read customer reviews on sites like the Better Business Bureau and Trustpilot to learn what you might expect from the lender.
 Or check out our A-to-Z directory of payday loan provider reviews.